notDroid/unity-rl/README.md

 python -m pip install torch torchrl python -m pip install -e rlkit
 ```
+Note that the numpy version conflicts with mlagents because of gym (deprecated), but we don't use gym anyways so we are safe to use the latest version of numpy.
+This also means we can't use a requirements.txt.

 ### **RLKit:**
 This contains reusable resources.
 Like models (mlp/cnn), utils (checkpointer/logger), and training templates (ppo/sac).